Professor Lisa Saville Young

 - Psychotherapeutic Interventions (Psychology 3)

-- Psychodynamic Psychotherapy (Masters in Clinical and Counselling Psychology)
+- Psychoanalytic Psychotherapy (Masters in Clinical and Counselling Psychology)

 - Clinical Psychology Professional Practice (Masters in Clinical Psychology)

-- Psychoanalytic Psychotherapy and Assessment Supervision of Clinical Masters students
+- Psychotherapy and Assessment Supervision of Clinical Masters students

-Frosh, S. & Saville Young, L (In press).
+Frosh, S. & Saville Young, L (2017).
 Psychoanalytic approaches to qualitative psychology.
 In W. Stainton Rogers & C. Willig (Eds.).
 Handbook of Qualitative Research in Psychology (Second Edition).
 London: Sage.

 Saville Young, L. & Frosh, S. (In press).
 Psychoanalysis in narrative research.
 K. Stamenov and R.D.Hinshelwood(Eds.)
 Methods of Research into the Unconscious: Applying Psychoanalytic Ideas to Social Sciences